LapoBini/lapobini.github.io/content/authors/admin/_index.md

     date_end: "2023-09-01"
     summary: |
       - Worked with Prof Lucrezia Reichlin and Prof Giovanni Ricco on the stability of the Phillips Curve in the US.
       - Studied the impact of oil supply shocks on prices and real activities for the US and the Euro Area.
-Work presented by Prof Reichlin at the 25th Annual DNB Research Conference (November 2022), Inflation strikes back: drivers and policy reactions, title of the presentation: “Inflation Puzzles”.
+Work presented by Prof Reichlin at the 25th Annual DNB Research Conference (Amsterdam, November 2022) "Inflation strikes back: drivers and policy reactions".
+Title of the presentation: “Inflation Puzzles”.
   - position: Research Assistant
     company_name: Centre for Economic Policy Research
     company_url: ''